the-chicken-leg/bigPDF/README.md

 # How to make big PDFs

-Open the "Make big PDFs.exe" file.
-Windows Defender might warn about viruses.
+Open the "Make big PDFs.exe" file, and choose from which folder you would like to make a big PDF.
+Windows Defender might warn about viruses - there are no viruses.

 ![CLI](/images/command_line.png)